-Those first 100 days were just the beginning, and just five years into his service to CU, he has made major improvements in fundraising, including the establishment of the Buff Club Cabinet, huge in-roads in community and campus relations, and has worked to balance a budget by making tough but necessary cuts, guaranteeing the future success of Colorado's 16 intercollegiate sports.
+Those first 100 days were just the beginning, and six years into his service to CU, he has made major improvements in fundraising, improving CU's facilities, most notably the addition of a practice facility for the basketball and volleyball teams, establishing the Buff Club Cabinet, making huge inroads in community and campus relations, and has worked to balance a budget by making tough but necessary cuts, guaranteeing the future success of Colorado's 16 intercollegiate sports.

-Perhaps his top "one shining moment" to date took place in the spring of 2010, when he led the charge for the Buffaloes to join the Pacific-10 Conference.
-A very tense period in college athletics, rumors swirling about concerning several schools, he had CU's ship steadied throughout and landed CU in a conference that conforms to a perfect fit with its students, alumni and fans on many levels, including academics as well as athletics.
-Colorado is set to join the league in either the summer of 2011 or 2012.
+Perhaps his top "one shining moment" to date took place in the spring of 2010, when he led the university's charge for the Buffaloes to join the Pacific-10 Conference.
+A very tense period in college athletics, rumors swirling about concerning several schools, he had Colorado's ship steadied throughout and landed CU in a conference that conforms to a perfect fit with its students, alumni and fans on many levels, including academics as well as athletics.
+Colorado, along with Utah, joined the league on July 1, 2011, making it the Pac-12 Conference.

-He has overseen the hiring of seven head coaches, Dan Hawkins (football), Jeff Bzdelik and Tad Boyle (men's basketball), Kathy McConnell-Miller and Linda Lappe (women's basketball), Roy Edwards (men's golf) and Liz Kritza (volleyball).
+He has overseen the hiring of eight head coaches, Jon Embree and Dan Hawkins (football), Tad Boyle and Jeff Bzdelik (men's basketball), Linda Lappe and Kathy McConnell-Miller (women's basketball), Roy Edwards (men's golf) and Liz Kritza (volleyball).